szonjaozsvart/calculator-project/README.md

-# calculator-project
+# myCalculator-Project
-My first project on my own, using JS and React.
+My first project on my own after the final exam.
+I will use JavaScript and React to built it up.